Abstract submissions due by 9pm on March 1, 2019.

-There are three options for presenting:
+There are four options for presenting:

 Currently or recently enrolled Sociology, Criminology & Justice Studies students at the undergraduate or graduate level.
 Other currently enrolled social science students welcome to participate.